-- Inconsistent standards (for example, starts off at short walk standard but turns into tramping track standard within a single sector). - · Lack of secondary connectors. - Uneven distribution. - Some physical access points not legally secured.
+- Inconsistent standards (for example, starts off at short walk standard but turns into tramping track standard within a single sector).

+- Lack of secondary connectors.

+- Uneven distribution.

-- Poor entry/exit points. - · Poor design. - Inconsistent signage. - Few opportunities for people with limited mobility, visual impairment, young family groups and tourists outside the formal garden areas. - Limited opportunities for horse riders and off-road vehicles. - Incomplete tracks that end at no particular point. - Lack of comprehensive maps, information and promotion.
+- Some physical access points not legally secured. - Some poor entry/exit points. - Some poor design. - Inconsistent signage. - Few opportunities for people with limited mobility, visual impairment, young family groups and tourists outside the formal garden areas. - Limited opportunities for horse riders and off-road vehicles. - Incomplete tracks that end at no particular point. - Lack of comprehensive maps, information and promotion, but improving.

-2.3 Opportunities for Wellington's Network
+2.3 Opportunities for Wellington's network

 The opportunities for Wellington's network surround the improvement of the existing network and extension of new tracks within the network.
-These specific opportunities are discussed within Section 6 - Key Initiatives, Section 7 - Sector Information and the Implementation Plan.
+These specific opportunities are discussed within Section 6 -Key Initiatives, Section 7 - Sector Information and the Implementation Plan.

-There are also a number of Paper Roads within the city that have potential to be used as part of the open space access network.
+There are also a number of paper roads within the city that have potential to be used as part of the open space access network.